Skua and Roc Bibliography and Sources

 So Be It! - by Don Sutherland.
 Includes memories of flying as a passenger in Skuas.
 Available on Kindle and Smashwords

 Air Power and the Royal Navy 1914-1945 -A historical survey by Geoffrey Till.
-ISBN 0 354 01204 3 Published by Jane's.
+ISBN 0 354 01204 3 Published by Jane's in 1979.
 Gives an overview of the Royal Navy's thoughts on the the use of aircraft between the wars.
-Casts light on why the use of multi-role aircraft like the Skua and Swordfish was favoured.
+It casts light on why the use of multi-role aircraft like the Skua and Swordfish was favoured.
+A very good book that is well worth looking out for on ebay.

 "Shopping for Naval Aircraft in the Thirties" in the "Out of the Archives" section of Air-Britain "Aeromilitaria" Volume 28 Issue 109 Spring 2002 (pages 28-30).